-- Activation of the Body Worn Camera - a) Starting and Ending the Recording - i.
-Officers shall activate the body worn camera prior to exiting the vehicle to any dispatched law enforcement activity.
-Nothing in this policy prohibits the officers from activating the camera earlier, and officers are encouraged to do so earlier. - ii.
+☐ Activation of the Body Worn Camera

+a) Starting and Ending the Recording

+- Officers shall activate the body worn camera prior to exiting the vehicle to any dispatched law enforcement activity.
+Nothing in this policy prohibits the officers from activating the camera earlier. - ii.
 Officers shall activate the body worn camera when involved in any madder in a police pursuit, vehicle follow, fail to yield and active police perimeter. - iii.
-Officers shall activate the camera as soon as practical upon making the decision to engage in any self-initiated law enforcement activity. - iv.
+Officers shall activate the camera as soon as practical upon making the decision to engage in any self-initiated law enforcement activity. iv.
 Once the camera is activated, the officer shall leave it on until the incident has concluded.
-Officers should cease recording when his/her part of the active investigations is completed and they have left the scenee, and there is little possibility that the officer will have further contact with any person involved in the event.

-- v.
-In an officer involved shooting, officers shall turn their cameras off prior to giving their public safety statements. - vi.v.
-Officers should record on the body worn camera reasons for turning off the body worn camera if the recording is stopped by the officer prior to the conclusion of the law enforcement activity for any reason. - vi.
-Officers may, at their discretion, activate their BWC any time they determine it would be beneficial to capture an event or activity. - vii.
-TPD will track any known incidents of failure to record or improperly ending a BWC recording.
+Officers should cease recording when his/her part of the active investigations is completed, and there is little possibility that the officer will have further contact with any person involved in the event. - v.
+In an officer involved shooting, officers shall turn their cameras off prior to giving their public safety statements. - vi.
+Officers should record on the body worn camera reasons for turning off the body worn camera if the recording is stopped by the officer prior to the conclusion of the law enforcement activity. - vii.
+Officers may, at their discretion, activate their BWC any time they determine it would be beneficial to capture an event or activity.